evanchiu/super-space-shooter/README.md

 # super-space-shooter
-A super space shooting game where you dodge and destroy asteroids
+A super space shooting game where you dodge and destroy asteroids, developed at a JavaScript GameJam.

 ## Run it locally
 Just run this in the super-space-shooter directory, then browse to http://localhost:8000